Razzboy30/git_compare/README.md

 cd git_compare
 ```

-2. Install dependencies for both client and server
+2. Install dependencies for both client and server <br />
 For the client:
 ```bash
   cd client